A Legacy Library Offering Leading-Edge Services

 Lucy Curci-Gonzalez, Executive Director, has over three decades of law library management and legal research experience.
 At NYLI, Lucy coordinates a top-notch team that provides its members with a one-stop digital branch by offering leading-edge services, electronic resources, access to print materials, and developing strategic partnerships with vendors, consultants, and other research institutions.
 Prior to joining NYLI she was director of two mid-size IP law firm libraries.
 During her career, Lucy worked as a catalog, interlibrary loan, and reference librarian at state court, law school, corporate legal department, and federal agency law libraries in New York City giving her a broad perspective on the legal information industry.
 Lucy is very active in AALL and its chapters where she has served in many leadership roles and been recognized for her contributions to law librarianship.
 In 2021 SLA acknowledged her outstanding achievements with the Dana Gordon Special Librarian of the Year Award.

-Ellyssa Valenti Kroski is the Director of Information Technology and Marketing at the New York Law Institute as well as an award-winning editor and author of more than 60 books including Law Librarianship in the Age of AI for which she won the AALL’s 2020 Joseph L. Andrews Legal Literature Award.
-She is a librarian, an adjunct faculty member at Drexel and San Jose State Universities, and an international conference speaker.
+Ellyssa Valenti Kroski is the Director of Innovation & Engagement at the New York Law Institute as well as an award-winning editor and author of more than 75 books including Law Librarianship in the Age of AI for which she won the AALL’s 2020 Joseph L. Andrews Legal Literature Award.
+She is a librarian, an adjunct faculty member at San Jose State Universities, and an international conference speaker.
 She received the 2017 Library Hi Tech Award from the ALA/LITA for her long-term contributions in the area of Library and Information Science technology and its application.
 She can be found at:

 With over 30 years of law library experience, Eileen Dolan, Technical Services Librarian, is an important and integral member of the NYLI team.
 Eileen handles every aspect of our print, fiche, and online collections, overseeing serials, monographs, microfiche, microfilm, periodicals, and countless databases.
 She coordinates our member access and answers a myriad of questions on all topics.
 She has worked for such prominent NYC firms as Mudge Rose Guthrie Alexander & Ferdon, Kramer Levin Naftalis & Frankel LLP, and Shearman & Sterling LLP, to name a few.